GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 ## Best practices

-1. Avoid backlog build up of Spanner writes before starting the reverse replication.
-Start the reverse replication pipeline just before cutover of the first shard.

-2. Set the change stream retention period to maximum value of 7 days to avoid any data loss.
+1. Set the change stream retention period to maximum value of 7 days to avoid any data loss.

-3. Use the launcher script to create the necessary GCP resources and avoid creating them manually.
+2. When testing out reverse replication, use the metadataTableSuffix to distinguish between runs.

+3. The Spanner TPS and windowDuration decides how large a batch will be when writing to source.
+Perfrom benchmarks on expected production workloads and acceptable replication lag to fine tune the windowDuration.

+4. The metrics give good indication of the progress of the pipeline,it is good to setup Dashboards to monitor the progress.

 ## Customize